sdss/apogee2_tutorials/examples/IWantTo.md

+# I want to ...
 SDSS makes data available in a large number of formats.
+It is hard to provide examples for all queries and all formats.

+## Obtain information for a Single Target or a Handful of Targets

 | I want to ... | Data Tool | What to do |
 |---------------|----------------|-------|